klust/windows-client-HPC/docs/5_Issues/5_01_SSH_key_management.md

 -   The second line tests if there is already an socat process managing that socket.

--   The crucial line is the setid socat line:
+-   The crucial line is the `setsid socat` line:

-    -   The Windows ssh agent works with Windows named pipes, and WSL programs cannot directly talk to those.
-This is where npiperelay.exe comes in.
+    -   The Windows ssh agent works with Windows named pipes, and WSL2 programs cannot directly talk to those.
+This is where `npiperelay.exe` comes in.
 It acts as the translator between Linux sockets and the Windows named pipe.

-    -   The socat process listens at the Linux site.
-Whenever ssh contacts the socket, it starts npiperelay.exe to talk to the Windows named pipe.
-The npiperelay.exe process is started with options that will terminate it after the command from the ssh process.
+    -   The `socat` process listens at the Linux site.
+Whenever ssh contacts the socket, it starts `npiperelay.exe` to talk to the Windows named pipe.
+The `npiperelay.exe` process is started with options that will terminate it after the command from the ssh process.

-    -   The path specified for the npiperelay.exe command is the path as seen by the Linux distribution.
+    -   The path specified for the `npiperelay.exe` command is the path as seen by the Linux distribution.

-    -   The setsid command is used to start it in a separate session so that it continues running if the current Linux session is terminated, to be picked up again when you start a new shell in that distribution.
+    -   The `setsid` command is used to start it in a separate session so that it continues running if the current Linux session is terminated, to be picked up again when you start a new shell in that distribution.

 At the moment of writing, this process was tested and works in Fedora 35, OpenSUSE 15 SP3 and Ubuntu 20.4.3 LTS.
-However, Ubuntu 20.4 has a different problem that even seems to occur running the regular ssh-agent as soon as an IdentityFile line with IdentitiesOnly is added to the .ssh/config file for the host and the key that is used there is a symbolic link to the actual key.
-And this in turn seems to be related to a permissions problem in WSL when using a Windows file system: It is not possible to set the permissions on the links themselves to 700 while that seems to be needed for the Ubuntu ssh client (according to a web search on possible causes).
-In general, the mapping between users and groups on the WSL side and on the Windows side seems to differ between distributions and can be the cause of problems.

 Some good sources of information on this procedure: